 It features a titanium structure, meaning it’s only 8.9 ounces.
 Its lightweight nature makes it easy for a newbie to control from the baseline, avoiding tennis elbow.

-The tennis racquet allows you to produce power in your swings because it delivers a large frame with the racquet weight balanced leaning in the racquet head.
+This high-quality tennis racquet for beginners allows you to produce power in your swings because it delivers a large frame with the racquet weight balanced leaning in the racquet head.
 It gives you a hefty 115 head size designed to provide you a large sweet spot.
 It’s easier to hit the ball.

 2. Wilson Clash 108